Secret ingredients to quality software

 E.g. A screenshot to show text/UI changes, or a Done video to demo functionality changes.

-Q: Are you using a GUI editor (like Netlify or Tina)
+Q: Are you using a CMS editor (like Netlify or Tina)

-A: If you're using a GUI editor for your PRs, you may need to go to the PR afterward and update the description to include the context
+A: CMS editors may automatically add a placeholder description.
+If you're using a CMS to make your changes, you may need to go to the PR afterward and update the description to include the context.

 An "over-the-shoulder" review is one of the best ways to avoid merge debt.
 When a pull request (PR) is ready to be reviewed, get someone with you either in-person or on call, and go through the PR together.
 This not only allows you to demo the content of the PR but also talk with the person taking feedback when needed.